En visa vill jag sjunga - A song I'd like to sing

 Or maybe she was just sitting in that faraway "fäbod", where she just had arrived and where the cuckoo never ceases to call, singing her heart out...

-One dark November night many years later, when Lydia was about to join Karin in a divine duo, I was sitting in the vicarage next to the church and as I was playing "I denna ljuva sommartid" thinking of Äsisiela and Lydia an arrangement came to me with such clarity and ease.
+One dark November night many years later, I was sitting in the vicarage next to the church and as I was playing "I denna ljuva sommartid" thinking of Äsisiela and Lydia an arrangement came to me with such clarity and ease.
 The music just landed and I was happy to be there so that I could receive it.
 My opus one.
 I feel very grateful and indebted to these grand souls and skillful musicians from my heritage that I have been fortunate to cross paths with and from whom I then and still draw a lot of inspiration.
 This musical walk around the small cottages on the fäbod that I have taken you on in "En visa vill jag sjunga - A song I'd like to sing" is my way to give credit where credit is due.
 And say thank you from my heart by passing it on.

 Ulrika Gunnarsson has delivered her version so embellished and flowery so it almost gets mixed up with the wallpaper behind her: Thanks, Ulrika!